Tomatoes in hanging baskets

 Keep beans moist, but not wet while they are growing and water the roots of the plant, not the foliage or flowers.
 A dripper system and a layer of mulch can be ideal.
 Alternatively, dig a trench between rows and water it deeply once a week.

 Beans are heavy croppers and harvest can begin when they are very small.
 The more beans you pick, the more they will produce and healthy plants can keep cropping for months.

-Liquid feed with an organic fertiliser SeaMax Fish & Kelp Organic Fertiliser to encourage better flowering and beans.
+Liquid feed with an organic fertiliser SeaMax Organic Fertiliser liquid to encourage better flowering and beans.

 Vertical Walls – Herbs

 Maximise your outdoor living space by creating a vertical herb garden.
-Choose a structure style that will support the vertical area and your culinary needs.
-There are a myriad of DYI and ready-to-go vertical wall kits available to erect within minutes or use your creativity to customise something unique to suit your style of space.
+Choose a structure style to support the vertical area and your culinary needs.
+A myriad of DYI and ready-to-go vertical wall kits are available to erect within minutes or use your creativity to customise something unique to suit your space style.

-Choose herbs and edible flowers that are suited to the amount of light the area receives.
+Choose herbs and edible flowers suited to the amount of light the area receives.
 Most herbs and flowers require a good amount of sunlight per day.
-Plant parsley, thyme, mint, lettuce, dill, rosemary and for a touch of colour tuck in a few edible pansies, nasturtiums, salvias and marigolds.
+Plant parsley, thyme, mint, lettuce, dill, rosemary and for a touch of colour, tuck in a few edible pansies, nasturtiums, salvias and marigolds.
 Try to avoid herbs that grow too tall and go to seed quickly.

 Leafy greens in pots